MetalEinstein/Python-Lookup/README.md

 # Python-Lookup
-Look-up code for when you forget a detail
+Backup code for when you need a little brush up on the fundamentals